aungkhant0911/Snatcher/README.md

 - Support for PDF version of pano

-- Image-to-Text translation for PDF version rather than just converting images to PDF
+- Image-to-Text translation for PDF version rather than just converting images to PDF (useful for datamining web for DeepLearning)

 - Support for parallel multiple tab capturing for full page capturing

 - Queueing multiple work orders for full page capturing

 - Support for feature to select and supress/delete away blocking or annoying webelement/div tag/iframes etc.. from a page
   - This feature is similar to Inspect Element of major browsers ( right-click on a page).
-But they are non-programmer friendly.
-The version of this feature supported will be as simple as point and click.
+But it is non-programmer friendly.
+The version of this feature supported will be as simple as point and click for non tech-savy users.